An Opinion Piece from the Chairman of The Center’s Board of Advisors

 If shareowners do not have a seat at the table, shareowner interests are not as well served as they should be.

 P&G and Trian/Mr. Peltz should for the sake of shareholders reach a compromise prior to the October 10 annual meeting.
 As one option, having Trian/Mr. Peltz hold a “shareowner” seat on the board for a 5-7 year period and then that seat is held by another “shareowner.”
 As another approach, have Trian/Mr. Peltz Chair an Advisory Council of the Board that presents to the board at least every quarter at a Board meeting and that Chairperson rotates every 5-7 years among major share owners.
 With either approach, alternatives are presented if desired results are not being produced.

 Going back to my mention of cancer, in treating cancer one follows a chemotherapy strategy (Plan A) but in parallel one begins the work to find suitable donors to do a transplant (Plan B) in case the chemo doesn’t produce the desired results.
 We can’t wait for Plan A to not produce the desired results to then start work on Plan B. That’s “Too Late to Succeed.”

 Either approach serves to ensure shareholders win as opposed to one side winning.

 An agreed-to engagement is better than a forced marriage or forced divorce.

 It is about doing the hard right, not the easy wrong.

-A graduate of Cornell and Harvard, Manuel “Manny” Gonzalez, President of MGM Consulting, LLC, is the second term Chairman of the Board of the FIU Center for Leadership and a member of the Board of Directors of Alfalit International and GWA Holdings while also serving on advisory boards for companies in the banking and private equity industries.
-Mr. Gonzalez received a National Hispanic Health Foundation Leadership Award in 2014.
+A graduate of Cornell and Harvard, Manuel “Manny” Gonzalez, is President of MGM Consulting and MGM Capital.
+He is in his second term as Chairman of the Board of the FIU Center for Leadership and a member of the Board of Directors of Alfalit International and SofBoost, Inc. while also serving on advisory boards for companies in the banking and private equity industries.
+Mr. Gonzalez received the National Hispanic Health Foundation Leadership Award in 2014.